-SOILS: Well-drained soils are preferred.
+SOILS: Well-drained soils are preferred for cantaloupes.
 Sandy or silt loams are sometimes selected for the earliest crop.
 Heavier soils are preferred because of their greater water holding capacity, which slows the onset of vine collapse.
 Beds should be left cloddy to allow for maturing melons to develop with minimal soil contact and good aeration.

 Fields located in the northern portion of the Imperial Valley near the Salton Sea are preferred for the early melon crops.
-This area is less subject to freezing due to the climatic influence of the sea.
-Spring cantaloupes are also planted in Winterhaven (eastern Imperial County).
+This area is less subject to freezing due to the influence of the sea.
+Spring cantaloupes are also planted in the Bard/Winterhaven area of the county.

-IRRIGATION: Slant-bed cantaloupes are usually furrow irrigated.
+IRRIGATION: Melons are usually furrow irrigated.
 Sprinkling tends to cool the soil and cantaloupes do not respond well to prolonged or frequent irrigation.
+Some cantaloupes are grown using drip irrigation and plastic mulched beds.